-Fifth Monday of the term.
-Last day upon which undergraduates may drop or add any course or change the grade status of a letter-graded or Pass/Fail course.
+October 1, Friday Last day upon which graduate students may cancel their registration for the fall term without payment of tuition.
+Approved graduate theses due for November degree candidates.
+October 4, Monday Last day upon which undergraduates may complete cross-registration.
+Last day upon which undergraduates may drop or add any course or change the grade status of a letter-graded or Pass/Fail course without a fee.
+October 11, Monday University holiday: Columbus Day.